American Economic Review

-The American Economic Review is a monthly peer-reviewed academic journal published by the American Economic Association.
-First published in 1911, it is considered one of the most prestigious and highly distinguished journals in the field of economics.
-The current editor-in-chief is Esther Duflo, an economic professor at the Massachusetts Institute of Technology.
+The American Economic Review is a monthly peer-reviewed academic journal first published by the American Economic Association in 1911.
+The current editor-in-chief is Erzo FP Luttmer, a professor of economics at Dartmouth College.
 The journal is based in Pittsburgh.

+It is one of the "top five" journals in economics.

 In 2004, the American Economic Review began requiring "data and code sufficient to permit replication" of a paper's results, which is then posted on the journal's website.
 Exceptions are made for proprietary data.

 Until 2017, the May issue of the American Economic Review, titled the Papers and Proceedings issue, featured the papers presented at the American Economic Association's annual meeting that January.
 After being selected for presentation, the papers in the Papers and Proceedings issue did not undergo a formal process of peer review.
 Starting in 2018, papers presented at the annual meetings have been published in a separate journal, AEA Papers and Proceedings, which is released annually in May.